aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document/_index.md

 ---
-title: Using DocumentBuilder to Modify a Document in Java
+title: Using DocumentBuilder to Modify a Document
 second_title: Aspose.Words for Java
 articleTitle: Using DocumentBuilder to Modify a Document
 linktitle: Using DocumentBuilder to Modify a Document